harold-lu/BookStore/New folder/README.txt

 COMP3005 PROJECT

 To run
-1. In the command line, type in: npm install
+1. In the command line, type in: npm init
 2. Run ddl.sql to create all tables
 3. Initialize databse with (this is found in the dbinit directory): node database-initializer.js
 4. Run the server: noder server.js